tomtom1103/tomtom1103.github.io/_pages/portfolio.md

 <br>

-Diffusion models are also refered to as Score-Based Models, due to its recent findings of how they're also able to predict the score of random variables.
+Diffusion models are also referred to as Score-Based Models, due to its recent findings of how they're also able to predict the score of random variables.
 These predicted scores can be utilized directly into a PF-ODE (Probability Flow ODE) that diffusion models follow: providing ways to encode/decode images without any stochasticity.
 This is favorable for editing real images through diffusion models: The only way to manipulate real images are to first encode them into latents that will result in the image itself after solving the PF-ODE.